-Today, our workers compensation attorneys in Encino CA at Law Offices of Kropach & Kropach outline what types of injuries are NOT covered by workers’ compensation in Encino and elsewhere in Los Angeles.
+Today, our workers compensation attorneys in Los Angeles CA at Law Offices of Kropach & Kropach outline what types of injuries are NOT covered by workers compensation in Los Angeles and elsewhere in Los Angeles.

-Many employees in Encino tend to believe that they only get to recover medical bills, but if you’re unable to work because of your job-related injury, your attorney can help you recover lost wages, which are usually calculated as two-thirds of your regular wage.
+Many employees in Los Angeles tend to believe that they only get to recover medical bills, but if you’re unable to work because of your job-related injury, your attorney can help you recover lost wages, which are usually calculated as two-thirds of your regular wage.

-Our Encino workers’ compensation attorneys at Law Offices of Kropach & Kropach name five scenarios under which an employee will most likely NOT be able to recover workers’ compensation regardless of his/her injuries:
+Our Los Angeles workers compensation attorneys at Law Offices of Kropach & Kropach name five scenarios under which an employee will most likely NOT be able to recover workers compensation regardless of his/her injuries:

 Not all on-the-job injuries are created equal, as there are also long-term illnesses that take time to develop, progress and manifest themselves.